 2 - Plug the USB microphone into the USB port you intend to use and allow Windows to install the driver

-3 - Plug a pair of headphones into the computer's headphone jack (Important! do not perform step 4 below until you either have headphones plugged in or have your computer speakers muted).
+3 - Plug a pair of headphones into the computer's headphone jack (Important!
+Do not perform step 4 below until you either have headphones plugged in).
 On your Taskbar (along the bottom of your screen), look for your speaker icon (that you would normally click to adjust your audio volume).
 Right-click on the speaker icon and select "Sounds".
 When the Sound window opens, click on the "Playback" tab.
 Find your computers soundcard in the list (it may be called Realtek, Connexant, or something other than "Andrea").
 Right click on this soundcard and select "set as default device".
 It will now have the check mark next to it.

 This completes the standard driver installation and microphone setup

 In your software, you will need to set the audio parameters.
 The terminology may vary somewhat, depending on the software you are using.
 These are the optimum audio settings for high quality audio:

 Input Device (or recording device): Andrea USB Audio Device